William Cameron Townsend: Creation of SIL

-The fact that the non-sectarian SIL linguists cooperated with Catholics, Protestants and secularists alike, did not found churches themselves, did not occupy leadership positions in indigenous churches or perform any clerical functions, such as baptisms, marriages or funerals made categorizing them difficult.
-Even within SIL there was some debate as to whether they should define themselves as true "missionaries" or not.
-They were certainly not traditional sectarian missionaries, yet their vision included, among many other humanitarian goals, that of providing minority language communities with access to the Bible, and then trusting that the Christian Scriptures would bring about positive spiritual as well as material transformations in individuals and societies, a missionary-like goal.
+Within SIL there was some debate as to whether they should define themselves as true "missionaries" or not.
+They were certainly not traditional sectarian missionaries as they did not found churches themselves and co-operated with Catholics, Protestants and secularists alike.
+However, their vision included, among many other humanitarian goals, that of providing minority language communities with access to the Bible, and then trusting that the Christian Scriptures would bring about positive spiritual and material transformations in individuals and societies.